keithgroup/apdft-atoms-dimers/README.md

 A collection of modules that streamline the quantum alchemy analysis workflow.

-- `data.py`: Manages parsing and converting JSON files into panda data frames.
+- `data.py`: Manages parsing and converting JSON files into panda dataframes.
 - `prediction.py`: Property predictions or querying of data frames.
 - `analysis.py`: Automated functions to assist analysis.
 - `utils.py`: Useful functions that support other modules.